yard

 For lawns, a thin topdressing of compost across cool-season grasses such as Kentucky bluegrass or tall fescue supports color without over-relying on high-nitrogen fertilizers.

-The long‑term savings come from healthier soil that needs fewer fixes, fewer pesticides, and less frequent replanting.
+The long-term savings: healthier soil needs fewer fixes, fewer pesticides, and less frequent replanting.

 • fiber_manual_recordFewer trash bags: less yard waste at the curb each week